msarsha/ng2-right-click-menu/README.md

 ### Build
-Clone the repo and run `tsc` to build.
+Clone the repo and run `npm run build` to build.

 ## Installation